SOCIAL PSYCHOLOGY - PSY250 Spring 2025

 May 15

 Description: Discuss course overall… Which components worked well, What might be changed?
-Break Short, informal student presentations on the research process and results; Final Exam & Closing Letter to Instructor due Closing Letter to Instructor due by end of day tomorrow, May 16 Final exam structure (MC, T/F, & Fill-in-the-blank questions) 30% of the final exam covers the material since quiz 2 70% is a cumulative review of all terms, concepts, theories |
+Break Time in class to ensure you did your course evaluation Final Exam on NEO (no essay this time) Closing Letter to Instructor due by end of day tomorrow, May 16 Final exam structure (MC, T/F, & Fill-in-the-blank questions) 30% of the final exam covers the material since quiz 2 70% is a cumulative review of all terms, concepts, theories |

 16. Open Office Hours, for help with Research Paper editing